Bethel High School (Connecticut)

-Bethel High School is a public secondary school located in the town of Bethel, Fairfield County, Connecticut, approximately 60 mi north of New York City.
-The school serves the town of Bethel.
+Bethel High School is a public secondary school located in the town of Bethel, Connecticut, approximately 60 mi north of New York City.
+Founded in 1939, its previous location was the present-day Municipal Center (1 School Street) until it was moved to its current location at 300 Whittlesey Drive.
+The school is located in an educational park along with the elementary and middle schools of the town.